 Communicate and train.
 Ensure all staff and customers are kept up to date with how safety measures are being used and updated.

 Covid secure measures should continue even if employees have recently tested negative or had the vaccine.

 Personal protective equipment (PPE)

-However, the guidance is clear: "Supplies of PPE, including face masks, must continue to be reserved for those who need them to protect against risks in their workplace, such as… those in industrial settings like those exposed to dust hazards."
 PPE such as safety helmets, gloves, eye protection, high visibility clothing, safety footwear and safety harnesses is used extensively as a control measure in many lab and research facilities.
 It also includes respiratory protective equipment, such as face masks.
-The message from the Government is that: if PPE is already being used to ensure protection against non-Covid-19 risks, it should continue to be used.
+The message from the Government is that if PPE is used to ensure protection against non-Covid-19 risks, it should continue to be used.

 Lab managers can provide extra non-recycling bins for workers and visitors to dispose of single use face coverings and PPE.

 If staff are using PPE at work to protect against risks other than coronavirus, they can throw it away in the usual way.
 It is not necessary for lab managers to collect PPE separately but, if it is, it must be described and coded correctly.
 Waste contractors can also advise on any additional measures.

 Staff should be advised to remove PPE, including any face coverings carefully, and avoid touching the face.
 After removing PPE, wash hands or use hand sanitiser.